raybishun/selfstudy/ci_cd/jenkins/04_PipelineScript_CleanUp_and_Checkout_Stages.md

-# Using the Snippet Generator to Populate our Pipeline Script CleanUp and Checkout Stages
+# Using the Snippet Generator to Populate the Pipeline Script's CleanUp and Checkout Stages

-### Generate snippet for our 'CleanUp Stage'
+### Generate snippet for the 'CleanUp Stage'
 1. http://localhost:8181/
 2. Select the RestSharpAutomation job
 3. Pipeline Syntax